quadre-code/quadre-git/README.md

 - manage different Git settings
 - support for [Git-FTP](http://git-ftp.github.io/git-ftp/) ([installation instructions](docs/GIT-FTP.md))

-A comprehensive list of Brackets-Git features is available reading the [`CHANGELOG.md`](CHANGELOG.md).
+A comprehensive list of Quadre-Git features is available reading the [`CHANGELOG.md`](CHANGELOG.md).
 Most of the features available are configurable and it's possible to enable and disable them selectively.
-If you can't find the feature you were looking for, feel free to [open an issue](https://github.com/brackets-userland/brackets-git/issues) with your idea(s).
+If you can't find the feature you were looking for, feel free to [open an issue](https://github.com/quadre-code/quadre-git/issues) with your idea(s).

 **Pull/Push to password protected repositories:**
 Push/Pull from and to password protected repositories is partially supported, currently it works only with `http` / `https` repositories.

-The [Git Credential Manager for Windows (GCM)](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) is recommended to manage password protected repositories, **Brackets-Git** will eventually provide better support for them.
+The [Git Credential Manager for Windows (GCM)](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) is recommended to manage password protected repositories, **Quadre-Git** will eventually provide better support for them.
 You'll need to push manually the first time to setup your username/password into the credentials helper.

 **Working with SSH repositories:**